openmapeditor/openmapeditor/docs/ARCHITECTURE.md

 ## Known Limitations

 - **Multi-Geometries**: Native editing is not supported (automatically exploded into individual Points, LineStrings, and Polygons on import).
 See [`SUPPORTED_IMPORT_GEOM_TYPES` constant](https://github.com/openmapeditor/openmapeditor/search?q=SUPPORTED_IMPORT_GEOM_TYPES+path:js/file-handlers.js).
+- **GPX Polygon Export**: GPX format has no native polygon support.
+Areas are exported as closed tracks and will import as LineStrings in other applications.
 - **Off-grid Elevation**: The GeoAdmin service is restricted to the Swiss border.

 ---